HGWithers/cellphaseR/README.md

 ## Example Dataset

-An example dataset `PIdata` is provided with the package that contains imaging data for PI stained cells from two different cell types: wildtype (WT) mouse embryonic fibroblasts (wtMEF) or p53 knockout MEFs transduced with HRas-V12-GFP oncogene.
+An example dataset `PIdata` is provided with the package and contains imaging data for PI stained cells from two different cell types: wildtype (WT) mouse embryonic fibroblasts (wtMEF) or p53 knockout MEFs transduced with HRas-V12-GFP oncogene.